Toysoft/OpenGD77-/docs/OpenGD77 User Guide.md

 This manual covers both the original Tier 1 / Phase one version, which includes Hotspot mode, as well as the Tier 2 Alpha versions which don’t include Hotspot mode, but to have other new features.

-Due to the rapid pace of development some of photos of screens are now out of date, because the DMR TS and CC are now down shown on all DMR screens.
+Due to the rapid pace of development some of photos of screens are now out of date and not completely accurate.

-The photos will be updated when the firmware is not changing so quickly
+The photos will be updated when the firmware in a particular area stabilises

 The intention of the OpenGD77 project is to create a fully featured non-commercial firmware that entirely replaces the Radioddity GD-77’s factory firmware.
 This firmware is specifically designed for **Amateur Radio** use, and has features not available in the official firmware.